Adjoint methods for obstacle problems and weakly coupled systems of PDE

 \begin{section}{Introduction}

-In this paper we study the speed of convergence of certain approximations for obstacle problems and weakly coupled systems of Hamilton--Jacobi equations, using the Adjoint Method.
+{We study} the speed of convergence of certain approximations for obstacle problems and weakly coupled systems of Hamilton--Jacobi equations, using the Adjoint Method.
 This technique, recently introduced by Evans (see \cite{E2}, and also \cite{T1} and \cite{CGT1}), is a very successful tool to understand several types of degenerate PDEs.
-It can be applied, for instance, to Hamilton--Jacobi equations with non convex Hamiltonians, e.g. time dependent (see \cite{E2}) and time independent (see \cite{T1}) Hamilton--Jacobi equations, to weak KAM theory (see \cite{Fathi2, Fathi1, Fathi3, Fathi4}, \cite{EG1}, \cite{EGom2}), and to the infinity Laplacian equation (see \cite{E3}).
-We address here several applications and propose some new open questions.
+It can be applied, for instance, to Hamilton--Jacobi equations with non convex Hamiltonians, e.g. time dependent (see \cite{E2}) and time independent (see \cite{T1}), to weak KAM theory (see \cite{CGT1}), and to the infinity Laplacian equation (see \cite{E3}).
+We address here several new applications, and propose some new open questions.
 Further results, which will not be discussed here, can be found in \cite{E2} and \cite{CGT1}.